aifoss/demo-microservice-string-replacement-app/README.md

 1. Clone the repository.

+2. Locate the jar file in target directory.

-2. Issue the following command in a terminal window:
+3. Issue the following command in a terminal window:

-    java -jar demo-microservice-string-replacement-app-0.0.1.jar StringReplacementApplication.class
+    java -jar demo-microservice-string-replacement-application-0.0.1.jar StringReplacementApplication.class

-3. Open the browser and go to http://localhost:8020/swagger-ui.html.
+4. Open the browser and go to http://localhost:8020/swagger-ui.html.

-4. Test 2 API methods using swagger UI.
+5. Test 2 API methods using swagger UI.

 ## Note

 Unit test is provided only for ecalpeResrever() method in StringReplacementServiceImpl class.